Funds: Advice from a lawyer

 Aircraft funds

-In an aircraft fund, money from private investors is used to buy an aircraft.
+In an aircraft fund, private investors use their money to buy an aircraft.
 This is then rented or leased to an airline.
-Private investors provide their own capital and invest their money in a fund company.
+Private investors therefore provide their own capital and invest their money in a fund company.

 This capital is then used, usually in conjunction with another bank loan, to purchase one or more aircraft.
 The aircraft is then usually leased to the airline for roughly ten years.

 Investors benefit from a fixed amount, which is distributed annually.
-The loan is also serviced with the income from the lease.
+The loan is also serviced with the income from the lease agreement.
 At the end of the term, the aircraft is returned to the company (usually a GmbH & Co.
 KG).
 The aircraft is then sold to an airline.
-The remaining loan is repaid with these proceeds and the rest is distributed to the investors.
+The proceeds are used to repay the remaining loan and the rest is distributed to the investors.

-The private investor’s incentive therefore lies in the annual distributions as well as the final distribution.
+The incentive for private investors therefore lies in the annual distributions and the final distribution.

-Distributions during the life of the fund and the final distribution minus the initial contribution thus result in the return for the investors.
-The risk for the investor also appears low: an economic failure as well as the maintenance and operating costs are assumed by the airline.
+Distributions during the term of the fund and the final distribution less the initial investment thus result in the return for investors.
+The risk for the investor also appears to be low: an economic loss as well as the maintenance and operating costs are assumed by the airline.

 Aircraft funds – tax considerations

-Returns are often treated as income from renting and leasing.
-Depending on the design of the fund concept, however, income from capital assets or from commercial operations may also exist in individual cases.
+Returns are often treated as income from letting and leasing.
+However, depending on the structure of the fund concept, income from capital assets or from commercial operations may also exist in individual cases.

-In order to be able to conclusively assess the tax treatment, it is therefore always necessary to take the individual case-specific design of the respective fund from the corresponding prospectus.
+In order to be able to conclusively assess the tax treatment, it is therefore always necessary to refer to the relevant prospectus for the specific structure of the fund in question.

 Risks of aircraft funds

-As described at the beginning, aircraft funds are supposedly rather safe and high-yield investments.
-This is especially true in comparison to other closed-end fund investments, such as real estate or ship funds.
+As described above, aircraft funds are supposedly rather safe and profitable investments.
+This is particularly true in comparison to other closed-end fund investments, such as real estate or ship funds.

-Risks exist above all through the follow-up leasing and the sale of the aircraft.
+The main risks are associated with the subsequent leasing and the sale of the aircraft.

 The term of the lease is always fixed.
 However, it is not always possible to find suitable interested parties who would like to lease or buy a used aircraft.
 The decisive factor is certainly how modern the aircraft is.
-The more modern, the higher the chances that the aircraft will be bought or leased again at the end of the contract period.
+The more modern, the higher the chances that the aircraft will be purchased or leased again after the contract period has expired.

-Basically, there is a recoil risk in the aviation market.
-Terrorist attacks, as in 2001, or natural disasters can have a significant impact on the worldwide demand for aircraft.
-A current example is the Corona virus: at the moment, virtually all aircraft are on the ground.
-Airlines are cancelling all their flights to avoid the spread of the virus.
+There is a fundamental risk of setbacks in the aviation market.
+Terrorist attacks, such as in 2001, or natural disasters can have a significant impact on the global demand for aircraft.
+The current example is the coronavirus: at the moment, virtually all aircraft are on the ground.
+Airlines are canceling all their flights to prevent the virus from spreading.

-Further liability risks with foreign contractual partners must also be taken into account.
+Further liability risks for foreign contractual partners must also be taken into account.
 Many legal regulations are different abroad than in Germany.
-Problems can arise here.
+This can lead to problems.
 There are also currency risks with foreign contractual partners.

-In February 2019, it was announced that production of the A380 will cease as demand for the world’s largest passenger aircraft has plummeted.
-The last aircraft of the type is scheduled to be produced in 2021.
+In February 2019, it was announced that production of the A380 would be discontinued as demand for the world’s largest passenger aircraft had fallen sharply.
+The last aircraft of the type is to be produced in 2021.

-More and more airlines want to return the aircraft when the lease expires.
-Fewer and fewer airlines are interested in buying the aircraft.
+More and more airlines want to return the aircraft after the lease expires.
+Fewer and fewer airlines are interested in buying the aircraft afterwards.
 In addition, various used A380s that have not been taken over are already waiting for potential buyers.
-Other aircraft have already been dismantled into their individual parts, as there are no interested buyers or leasers.
+Other aircraft have already been dismantled into their individual parts as there are no potential buyers or lessors.

-Private investors have invested about 1.6 billion euros in 21 A38 aircraft.
+Private investors have invested around 1.6 billion euros in 21 A38 aircraft.

-Due to the low demand, the funds’ forecasts can hardly be kept.
-Without extension options or buyers after the leasing contracts expire, the funds’ specified targets will not be realised.
+Due to the low demand, the funds’ forecasts can hardly be met.
+Without extension options or buyers after the leasing contracts have expired, it will not be possible to achieve the targets set by the funds.

 Investors must fear for their money

-As mentioned above, most airlines are in financial distress due to the current Corona virus.
-Not a single airline is thinking of buying a used aircraft at the moment.
-On the contrary, they are trying to sell or rent out aircraft they own.
+As mentioned above, most airlines are in financial difficulties due to the current coronavirus situation.
+Not a single airline is considering buying a used aircraft at the moment.
+On the contrary, they are trying to sell or lease aircraft they own.

-• Loans from the fund company cannot be settled because the aircraft are not purchased at the end of the contract period.
+• Loans from the fund company cannot be repaid as the aircraft are not purchased at the end of the contract term.

 • There is no final distribution.

-• In addition, investors are threatened with a tax consequence if the investor has paid tax on profits made in the meantime.
-This can lead to the repayment of the tax benefits obtained to date.
+• In addition, investors may face tax consequences if they have paid tax on profits in the meantime.
+This can lead to repayment of the tax benefits obtained to date.

-Energy funds – use the right of withdrawal
+Energy funds – make use of the right of withdrawal

 Energy funds have become a losing proposition for many investors.